The 5 Best VPNs for Russia (That Still Work) 2019

 ExpressVPN is a great choice for torrenting and streaming due to the quick connection and reliable uptime.
 It also has all the necessary security features, as well as some advanced ones.
 For example, the “split tunneling” feature can be used to assign VPN protection to select apps and services — perfect if you want part of your traffic to remain as normal, while the rest is re-routed.

-With great apps for desktop and mobile, three simultaneous connections, and a well-organized website (also translated in Russian), ExpressVPN is another solid candidate for your next Russian VPN.
+With great apps for desktop and mobile, five simultaneous connections, and a well-organized website (also translated in Russian), ExpressVPN is another solid candidate for your next Russian VPN.
 With the money-back guarantee, you have 30 days to test it and get a refund.

 ExpressVPN can unblock: